-Claiming a resistance to a new pest or a new level of resistance (HR or IR) to an existing pest is the decision and responsibility of each individual company.
+Although the Working Group on HRT provides guidance for clear, consistent and uniform communication on disease resistances, claiming a resistance to a new pest or a new level of resistance (HR or IR) to an existing pest is the decision and responsibility of each individual company.
 Company claims on the levels of resistance are based on tests carried out by the individual companies.
 These tests are primarily performed using well-characterized isolates of a pest under controlled environmental conditions.
-In some cases, claims of resistance are based on field tests carried out under carefully monitored natural conditions euroseeds.eu
+In some cases, claims of resistance are based on field tests carried out under carefully monitored natural conditions.

 The HRT tables list only resistance claims to biotic stress (pests).
-Abiotic (non-pathogenic) stresses are not included as no bioassays are available for these traits.
+Abiotic (non-pest) stresses are not included as no bioassays are available for these traits.

-Commercial claims can be different from the claims made by the Examination Offices (DUS claims) as they are used for a different purpose.
-The DUS claims are solely used to assess the characteristics of new varieties to ensure they meet requirements for distinctness, uniformity and stability for both authorization and protection.
+Commercial claims can be different from the claims made by the Examination Offices (Distinctness Uniformity Stability (DUS) claims) as they are used for a different purpose.
+Where the intention of commercial claims is to indicate performance under practice conditions, the DUS claims are solely used to assess the characteristics of new varieties to ensure they meet requirements for distinctness, uniformity and stability for both authorization and protection.